 Core allows you to set fee schedule rates and specify a classification (job title) for the employee.
 You can have several titles for an employee and might want to set different rates for different titles.
 For example, an employee can be called a Research Analyst by one agency and a Junior Consultant by another.
 In addition, quite often we end up negotiating a fee structure with our client based on the employee’s classification or title.
 For example, Senior Designer = $200, Engineer = $150, Drafts-person = $95 and Junior Engineer = $125.

 Sometimes you might want to use the fee schedule to have both their Bill Rate and Cost Rate default to zero, but keep the entry billable.
-Core enables you to specify a $0 rate or null value in the fee schedule if you check that option in Global Settings.
+Core enables you to specify a zero value ($0) rate or null value (blank) in the fee schedule, if you check that rule in Global Settings.

 - Activity Items: Core assigns the bill rate and cost rate of an activity.